Parking in Port Stephens is free for residents, ratepayers and businesses who operate in the areas where Smart Parking meters are installed.

 Rangers have an app on their smart device with a map showing the real time status of sensor equipped parking bays.
 The map shows which bays are vacant, occupied, or occupied by a vehicle that has exceeded the time limit.

 Permit permissions are always taken into account.
-Rangers personally attend to vehicles and consider relevant permits, such as for disability or residential parking, in assessing whether a vehicle is in breach of rules or has exceeded time restrictions before issuing an infringement notice.
+Rangers personally attend to vehicles and consider relevant permits, such as Mobility Parking Permit holders or registered residential parking permit holders, in assessing whether a vehicle is in breach of rules or has exceeded time restrictions before issuing an infringement notice.

 Receipt, processing and review of fines is the responsibility of Revenue NSW.
 If you believe your infringement has been issued in error details on how to request a review of your penalty can be found on the infringement notice or online at Revenue NSW.

-If you have a question or concern about Port Stephens Smart Parking that has not been answered here, contact us via Phone: (02) 4988 0255 or Lodge a Smart Parking Enquiry.
+If you have any questions or concerns about Smart Parking that haven't been answered here, lodge a Smart Parking Enquiry online.